tpryan/GCPQuestCS/dev_intro.md

 Wait for that to finish.

-Click on the [Create Function][spotlight-enable-button] button in the middle.
+Click on the [Create Function][spotlight-function-create] button in the middle.

 ## Create a Function